-It takes at least two to three years for the average human to learn how to eat – exploring foods at a young age promotes this remarkably.
+It takes at least two to three years for the average human to learn how to eat.
+Exploring foods at a young age promotes this remarkably.
 While your baby’s main consumption is breastmilk or formula, adding in small bits of finger foods is less about nutrition and more about food exploration.

 Set out finger foods for baby and eventually the food will end up in his mouth!
 Allowing him to push, poke, squish, smash, feel, and play with various foods supports the development of different skills.
-Your baby will experience not only new tastes but new looks, smells, and textures as well.
+Your baby will not only experience new tastes but new looks, smells, and textures as well.